ahmedag91/linux-80211n-csitool-supplementary/matlab/MicroDopplersCSI/README.md

 The files in this folder are just an incremental work added to the original [CSI tool](https://github.com/dhalperi/linux-80211n-csitool-supplementary).
 The in this folder files were implemented in Matlab 2019b.
 The purpose of these files is to process the measured raw CSI data and compute the true micro-Doppler signatures by means of the spectrograms.
 The Matlab files are documented.
 Just run the `main.m` file in Matlab and it will ask to choose a file with `.dat` extension.
 This file should contain the collected raw CSI data.
 If you find this library is useful for your research work, please cite the papers below

+This folder contains the following files with brief descriptions

+- `calibrate_CTF.m`: This file calibrates the measured CTF by applying element-wise division.
+- `plotting.m`: This file has plotting function that can be called.
+This function was made to reduce the repitions of the code.
+- `surfing.m`: This file contains a surfing functions, which plots a heat map.
+- `read_CSI.m`: This file contains a code that reads the recorded CSI from `.dat` file.
+Then it reconstructs the CTF.
+- `main.m`: The main file to run.
+It reads the CSI data to construct the CTF, calibrate the CTF, apply the highpass filtering and/or the principle component analysis (PCA) to denoise the data.
+Then it computes the spectrogram of the denoised data and display it using the function implemented in `surfing.m`.

 # Citation

 ```bash